Scholarships

 Ethics in AI scholarships will cover university fees, irrespective of fee status, and provide a maintenance stipend for the period of fee liability.
 The maintenance stipend is set according to UKRI indicative level.
 The funding level changes on a yearly basis following the inflation rate.
 Please visit the UKRI website for the most up-to-date figures.

 There is no separate application process for these scholarships.
-The department you apply to by the January deadline for your course will automatically consider all eligible offer holders for this funding and nominate candidates to the Ethics in AI Funding selection committee for assessment.
+The department you apply to by the January deadline for your course will automatically consider all eligible offer holders for this funding and nominate candidates to the Ethics in AI selection committee for assessment.
 Shortlisted candidates will be invited to interview.
 Scholarship holders will be selected for their outstanding academic merit and potential.